KPIs & Operating Metrics(New)

 Newmont (NEM) Non-Current Debt (2016 - 2026)

-Newmont has reported Non-Current Debt over the past 18 years, most recently at $5.1 billion for Q1 2026.
+Newmont's Non-Current Debt history spans 18 years, with the latest figure at $5.1 billion for Q1 2026.

 • Quarterly Non-Current Debt fell 32.34% to $5.1 billion in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $5.1 billion through Mar 2026, down 32.34% year-over-year, with the annual reading at $5.1 billion for FY2025, 32.27% down from the prior year.